Berserk-Games/Tabletop-Simulator-API/docs/webrequest.md

 ###put(...)

-Post the form to the URL.
+Post the data to the URL.

 !!!info "put(url, data, callback_owner, callback)"
     * [<span class="tag str"></span>](intro#types) **url**: The url to pull post to.